Skip to main contentSkip to main content

 PVC (Polyvinyl Chloride)

-PVC membrane is similar to TPO but with added plasticizers that provide superior resistance to chemicals, grease, and oils.
-This makes it the preferred choice for restaurants, food processing facilities, and buildings with rooftop kitchen exhaust.
-PVC's heat-welded seams and chemical resistance justify its higher price in these applications.
+Similar to TPO but with added plasticizers that provide superior resistance to chemicals, grease, and oils.
+The preferred choice for restaurants, food processing, and rooftops with kitchen exhaust.
+Heat-welded seams and chemical resistance justify its higher price.

-Best for: Restaurants, kitchens, chemical processing — anywhere with grease/chemical exposure
+Best for: Restaurants, kitchens, chemical processing, anywhere with grease or chemical exposure

 • Superior chemical resistance